 When children can get any of the COVID-19 vaccines will depend on their age, but some teenagers could start rolling up their sleeves before long.

 the Pfizer vaccine is already cleared for use starting at age 16, meaning some high schoolers could get their shots whenever they become eligible in their area.
 Pfizer and Moderna expect to release study data on children ages 12 and older over the summer.

 Plans to start studies in children 11 and younger will begin later this year.
 Moderna’s vaccine is currently only cleared for use for people 18 and older.

 9 :45 a.m. : Vaccine appointments bypass some older adults

 Thousands of older Americans are spending hours online or enlisting their grandchildren’s help to sign up for a COVID-19 vaccine, and they are the fortunate ones.

-overwhelmed, isolated or poor to navigate a system that favors healthier individuals with more resources.
+an untold number of older people across the country are getting left behind in the desperate dash for shots because they are too frail, overwhelmed, isolated or poor to navigate a system that favors healthier individuals with more resources.